kernelorg-mirror/linux_kernel_git_snitzer_linux/Documentation/admin-guide/device-mapper/vdo-design.rst

 Once a data_vio is assigned, the following steps are performed:

 1. The bio's data is checked to see if it is all zeros, and copied if not.

 2. A lock is obtained on the logical address of the bio.
 Because deduplication involves sharing blocks, it is vital to prevent simultaneous modifications of the same block.

 3. The block map tree is traversed, loading any non-leaf pages which cover the logical address and are not already in memory.
 If any of these pages, or the leaf page which covers the logical address have not been allocated, and the block is not all zeros, they are allocated at this time.

 4. If the block is a zero block, skip to step 9.
 Otherwise, an attempt is made to allocate a free data block.

 5. If an allocation was obtained, the bio is acknowledged.

 6. The bio's data is hashed.

 7. The data_vio obtains or joins a "hash lock," which represents all of the bios currently writing the same data.

 8. If the hash lock does not already have a data_vio acting as its agent, the current one assumes that role.
 As the agent:

         a) The index is queried.

         b) If an entry is found, the indicated block is read and compared to the data being written.

         c) If the data matches, we have identified duplicate data.
 As many of the data_vios as there are references available for that block (including the agent) are shared.
 If there are more data_vios in the hash lock than there are references available, one of them becomes the new agent and continues as if there was no duplicate found.

+        d) If no duplicate was found, and the agent in the hash lock does not have an allocation (fron step 3), another data_vio in the hash lock will become the agent and write the data.
+If no data_vio in the hash lock has an allocation, the data_vios will be marked out of space and go to step 13 for cleanup.

-	d) If no duplicate was found, the data being written will be compressed.
+           If there is an allocation, the data being written will be compressed.
 If the compressed size is sufficiently small, the data_vio will go to the packer where it may be placed in a bin along with other data_vios.

         e) Once a bin is full, either because it is out of space, or because all 14 of its slots are in use, it is written out.

         f) Each data_vio from the bin just written is the agent of some hash lock, it will now proceed to treat the just written compressed block as if it were a duplicate and share it with as many other data_vios in its hash lock as possible.

-	g) If the agent is not a duplicate, and it got an allocation in step 3, it will write its data to the block it was allocated.
-If the agent does not have an allocation, but another data_vio in the hash lock does, that data_vio will become the agent and write the data.
+        g) If the agent's data is not compressed, it will attempt to write its data to the block it has allocated.

         h) If the data was written, this new block is treated as a duplicate and shared as much as possible with any other data_vios in the hash lock.

-	i) If the agent did write new data (whether compressed or not), the index is updated to reflect the new entry.
+        i) If the agent wrote new data (whether compressed or not), the index is updated to reflect the new entry.

-9. If a non-zero data_vio was not shared and not able to write its data, the bio is acknowledged with an out-of-space error.
-Otherwise, the block map is queried to determine the previous mapping of the logical address.
+9. The block map is queried to determine the previous mapping of the logical address.

 10. An entry is made in the recovery journal.
 The data_vio will block in the journal until a flush has completed to ensure the data it may have written is stable.
 It must also wait until its journal entry is stable on disk.
 (Journal writes are all issued with the FUA bit set.)

-11. Once the recovery journal entry is stable, the data_vio makes slab journal entries, an increment entry for the new mapping, and a decrement entry for the old mapping, if that mapping was non-zero.
+11. Once the recovery journal entry is stable, the data_vio makes two slab journal entries: an increment entry for the new mapping, and a decrement entry for the old mapping, if that mapping was non-zero.
 For correctness during recovery, the slab journal entries in any given slab journal must be in the same order as the corresponding recovery journal